theseuswong/react-demo-playground/README.md

   - `assets/`: The iPhone and Browser frame static images
   - `components/`: Reusable React components
     - `playgrounds/`: Playground components for testing different features
-      - `WebBrowserPlayground.tsx`: Main playground component
-      - `TestingFrame.tsx`: YouTube video frame component
+     - `web/`: Playground components for testing on web browser
+       - `WebBrowserPlayground.tsx`
+     - `mobile/`: Playground components for testing on mobile
+       - `MobilePlayground.tsx`
   - `pages/`: Application pages
-    - `TestingPage.tsx`: Testing page with embedded content
+    - `TestingPage.tsx`: Testing page to be embedded to the frame
-- `public/`: Static assets
-- `node_modules/`: Installed dependencies

 ## Features